Broward County work injury lawyer

 Thousands of construction workers are injured on the job nationwide each year, many of them seriously.
 Construction-related accidents are especially prevalent in Florida, one of the nation’s fastest-growing states.
 The operation of heavy equipment, ladders, scaffolding, electrical lines and faulty tools makes the construction industry one of the most dangerous in the United States.
 While the sheer nature of the industry makes it perilous, often, that danger is compounded by unsafe working conditions or human error in Hollywood, Fort Lauderdale and elsewhere in Broward County.

 If someone else’s negligence caused your injuries and brought pain and suffering to you and your family, you may be entitled to significant compensation for medical bills and lost wages.
 After a construction injury, the last thing on your mind is a lawsuit.
 However, the success of future legal action that could bring relief to you and your family may hinge on immediate action in the form of documenting the scene, determining the accident’s cause and identifying all potentially liable parties.
-Contacting an experienced Fort Lauderdale construction accident lawyer like David S. Tupler is critical to your success in court.
-Retaining an attorney immediately after an accident allows you to focus on your recovery while allowing future evidence to be gathered before it has a chance to disappear.
+Contacting an experienced Fort Lauderdale construction accident attorney like David S. Tupler is critical to your success in court.
+Retaining a lawyer immediately after an accident allows you to focus on your recovery while allowing future evidence to be gathered before it has a chance to disappear.

 Every year, the Occupational Safety and Health Administration (OSHA) spends millions of dollars to promote initiatives, regulations, and safety standards that will help prevent the most common accidents that occur at construction sites.
 These include:

 - objects that strike a worker

 - explosions and electrocution